• 1-3 Days Delivery

 Installing lateral restraints

 Our Easi-Fix Lateral Restraints can be fitted from outside the property with minimal disturbance.
 In most situations it’s a case of lifting the floorboards to locate the position of the joists.
-This then allows you to calculate where you need to drill.
+This allows you to calculate where you need to drill.
 Our Easi-Fix restraint is suitable for both joists bearing into the wall and joists parallel to the wall.

 You can then follow these simple lateral restraint installation instructions:

-- Push the long restraint into the pilot hole and attach the lateral restraint fixing key.
+2. Push the long restraint into the pilot hole and attach the lateral restraint fixing key.

-- Slowly wind the restraint through the joists leaving the outer end recessed by approximately 15mm.
+3. Slowly wind the restraint through the joists leaving the outer end recessed by approximately 15mm.

-- The outer end can now be tested for strength of fix (typically 5Kn - 10Kn)
+4. The outer end can now be tested for strength of fix (typically 5Kn - 10Kn)

-- You can then resin bond the outer end of the restraint into the brickwork and finish off with either mortar or mastic.
+5. You can then resin bond the outer end of the restraint into the brickwork and finish off with either mortar or mastic.

 We also stock lateral restraint wall tie kits with all you need.

-Usually noticed on the internal face of external walls, rising damp is a relatively rare form of damp that occurs when groundwater is sucked up into the brickwork, travelling up walls through capillarity action.
+Usually noticed on the internal face of external walls, rising damp is a relatively rare form of damp that occurs when groundwater is sucked up into the brickwork, travelling up walls through capillary action.
 If you’re noticing tide marks, crumbling mortar or salt deposits on your external walls, then chances are you have rising damp.

-It’s important to keep an eye on external ground levels and any build up that could cause water to bridge the DPC.
+It’s important to keep an eye on external ground levels and any build-up that could cause water to bridge the DPC.

 If left untreated, rising damp can cause serious structural damage to a building while creating an unpleasant living environment.
 It can ruin walls, floors and decorative finishes and leave a musty smell throughout the house.
-Black mould may start to appear, leading to airborne spores which are certainly not great for your health.
-And finally, rising damp results in heat loss due to wet walls - and an increase in energy bills.
+Black mould may start to appear, leading to airborne spores which are bad for your health.
+And finally, rising damp results in heat loss due to wet walls – and an increase in energy bills.

-Rising damp on external walls
+Rising damp on external wall

 Before dealing with rising damp, it’s worth noting that this particular type of damp can only be sorted if diagnosed properly.
 You should seek professional advice from a qualified surveyor before attempting to fix the issue.